 Prayer and Meditation on the Word of God

-To help us take our mind off addictive behaviors and negative obsessions and put our minds onto alcohol recovery and Jesus, we can use Scripture.
+To help us take our mind off addictive behaviors and negative obsessions and put our minds onto Jesus, we can use Scripture.
 But we need to be careful not to misuse Scripture to avoid dealing with our sin or personal struggle!
 Instead we can use a Psalm or other passage that helps us to confess our sins or to express the emotions or unmet personal needs that underly our problem behavior.
 We might then write or pray our own Psalm to God or share what’s going inside us with a Soul Friend.